rnacken/hsapp/README.md

 This project will be a simple clone of the Blizzard game Hearthstone.
 This will be meant as a showcase for my Angular (4) skills.
 The design and layout will be based on Google's Material design standards.

+Currently, the project is not in Beta yet.
+I'm working on connecting Firebase to the app, to allow for 2 player connections.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.

 ## Development server